 ICT has become an essential tool for accessing technology and education as well as commercial, social and business services.
-So much so that it has become a fundamental need.
-That’s why we promote the “right to connect” as a complementary objective to the United Nation’s 17 Sustainable Development Goals (SDGs).
-We are helping to reduce the digital divide in all its forms – economic, physical and cultural – along with sources of exclusion.
+That's why we are helping to reduce the digital divide in all its forms – economic, physical and cultural – along with sources of exclusion.

 We are expanding the coverage of our fixed and mobile networks by accelerating fibre and 4G deployment across Europe, Africa and the Middle East and helping to reduce coverage dead zone.
 In 2016, 10 countries had 4G coverage and 21 countries had 3G coverage in Africa and the Middle East.
 In Europe, we are increasing both population coverage and network speeds – the coverage rate for Belgium and Poland increased to 99% in 2016.

 At the same time, we’re committed to help overcome barriers to digital in Africa and the Middle East by designing innovative solutions that meet local needs.
 For example, we have deployed solar base stations and community phones in the most rural and remote African communities.